My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items

 Conclusion

 Accidents can happen, and knowing how to react in an emergency is critical.
-Ensure you have your veterinarian’s number handy, and don’t hesitate to contact them if you suspect your pet has ingested something toxic or hazardous.
+Ensure you have your veterinarian’s number handy, and do not hesitate to contact them if you suspect your pet has ingested something toxic or hazardous.
 And don’t forget, keep all potential toxins and foreign bodies that your cat may be tempted to ingest out of reach and away from your pets!

-Featured Image Credit: kliman kato, Shutterstock
+Featured Image Credit: Katerina Mirus, Shutterstock